danielrferreira/pySETTV/01 - Sample/Data Partition/readme.md

 The function used pandas sample method, you can find a notebook in this folder with an alternative (using numpy and pandas) and the comparison between the two functions performances.

 Important to note that many people like to split their data into y and x (e.g. y_train, x_train, y_test, x_test).
-Youn can use this code and slice the result later, or also use [train_test_split method from sklearn.model_selection](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.train_test_split.html).
+Youn can use this code and slice the results later, or also use [train_test_split method from sklearn.model_selection](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.train_test_split.html).